julienbrs/Typing-training/README.md

 You can also add a batch of words by adding words into `src/utils/new_words.txt` file.
 Each word should be seperated by a space or a new line.
 Then run the `./src/utils/manage_dictionnary.py` script to add the words to the dictionnary.
 It will filter out any words that are already in the dictionnary and clean up the `new_words.txt` file.

+#### Progress tracking

+By saving your score at the end of each test, you can track your progress over time.
+Your scores are saved in the `src/classes/records.txt` file.
+Each line in the file represents a single test.
+A graph is also generated to visualize your progress at the root of the project, named `wpm_progress.png`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>